TriplyDB/Documentation/docs/triplydb-js/index.md

 Returns information about the TriplyDB instance that the [`Client`](#client) is connected to.

-Informations is returned in a dictionary object.
+Information is returned in a dictionary object.
 Individual keys can be accessed for specific information values.

 ##### Examples